“Can fire be carried in the bosom

 Still again lower, on a completely different scale, is the pathological sin of serious contemplation and wilful disobedience to the laws of life.
 Not only has the sin been pre-meditated it was flaunted in full view of the birds (Proverbs 1:17).
 It invites destruction (verse 32).

-Neither sin will go unpunished, but the latter one will attract condemnation with it.
-Only the Lord can forgive the person that; and only that in genuine repentance—which is often more than some people are willing to pay.
+Neither sin will go unpunished, but the latter one will also attract condemnation.
+Only the Lord can forgive this of a person; and only then with genuine repentance—which is often more than people are willing to pay.